27 June 2024

 Hence some Christians are terrified of committing it.
 Afraid they might accidentally, unintentionally commit it.
 So afraid, they’re afraid of critiquing any miracle or prophet—even though we’re supposed to double-check these things, and make sure they’re really God.
 But they refuse to, lest they say “It’s devilish” when it’s really the Spirit, and stumble into blaspheming the Spirit.
 And that’s why so many Christians let so many phonies get away with so much evil.

 On the other extreme, some Christians claim blasphemy of the Spirit never, ever happens.
 Not anymore. ’Cause cessationism!
 As soon as “that which is perfect has come,” 1Co 13.10 which cessationists insist refers to the bible, God switched off the miracles: He doesn’t need ’em to confirm his message anymore, ’cause now the bible does that.
 The conditions under which blasphemy of the Spirit could happen, no longer does.
-So whenever you see a “miracle,” or hear a “prophecy,” feel free to call it the work of Satan.
+So whenever you see a “miracle,” or hear a “prophecy,” feel free to say it’s from Satan.
+The blind and deaf and paralyzed aren’t cured anymore; that’s Satan.
+Jesus doesn’t appear to people anymore; that’s Satan.
+And when those people respond by repenting, transforming their lives, producing good fruit, likewise praying for people and curing ’em: Yep, more Satan—hoo boy is that devil tricky, acting exactly like the Holy Spirit does in the bible, just to confuse people.

-And on another axis you have those Christians who are quick to point to other scriptures which state God forgives every sin.
+And on yet another axis you have those Christians who are quick to point to other scriptures which state God forgives every sin.
 1Jn 1.7, 9 Every single possible potential sin; no exceptions.
-If you’re worried about the scriptures’ warnings against such things… don’t!
+If you’re worried about the scriptures’ warnings against blaspheming the Spirit, relax!
 God forgives all.

 Lastly we have the Christians who try their darnedest to redefine blaspheming the Spirit so it’s not what Jesus warned the scribes against doing.
 It’s some other thing.
 It’s apostasy.
 Or it’s numbing your conscience so much, you can’t tell the difference between good and evil anymore; confounding the Spirit with Satan is just a symptom of the real problem.